StackStorm-Exchange/stackstorm-vsphere/README.md

 ## Actions

 * `vsphere.get_moid` - Returns the MOID of vSphere managed entity corresponding to the specified parameters
+* `vsphere.get_properties` - Retrieves some or all properties of some or all objects through the PropertyCollector.
 * `vsphere.get_vmconsole_urls` - Retrieves urls of the virtual machines' consoles
 * `vsphere.get_vms` - Retrieves the virtual machines on a vCenter Server system.
 It computes the union of Virtual Machine sets based on each parameter.
 * `vsphere.guest_dir_create` - Create a directory inside the guest.